sakitume/FS-i6-SilverLite/docs/devEnvSetup.md

 > Note: Be sure to adjust the `-j` parameter to the `make` if needed.

-To run any of these tasks you can use `Ctrl-Alt-T` to bring up a menu that allows you to choose any of these tasks we've just defined.
+To run any of these tasks you can use `Ctrl-Alt-T` on Windows, or `Ctrl-Option-T` on Mac to bring up a menu that allows you to choose any of these tasks we've just defined.
 Alternatively you can use `F1` key and type `run task` and choose `Tasks: Run Task`.

 ## Configure VSCode shell